SurBTC/tarjetapp-client/README.md

-# Webpage
+# Tarjetapp client

+Tarjetapp webpage.
+It includes the Angular 2 app to quotate and create credit cards using `tarjetapp-api`

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.19-3.
+This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.26.

+## Setup

+- To run this project you need nodejs 6.9.0+
+- Install dependencies by downloading the internet using `npm install`
+- Set configuration params by editing `app/environments/*`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Code scaffolding

-Run `ng generate component component-name` to generate a new component.
-You can also use `ng generate directive/pipe/service/class`.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 Use the `-prod` flag for a production build.

+Use `npm run build-testing` to create a staging build.

 ## Running unit tests